 Device-Type enablement

-This guide will quickly explain how to enable a new Device-Type in LAVA using an LAA.
+This guide will briefly explain how to enable a new Device-Type in LAVA using an LAA.

 Hardware support

-In this guide, we suppose that the LAA does provide the right hardware feature to automate the new device-type.
+In this guide, we suppose that the LAA provides the necessary hardware features to automate the new device-type.

 laam laacli